 - Receive training

 - A senior leader in your organization will have the opportunity to participate in a Total Worker Health leadership training, helping your organization implement effective programs and connect with other like-minded business leaders.

 - Advance knowledge

 - Your organization will be part of advancing the field of Total Worker Health and building a strong body of evidence to inform effective workplace health and safety practices in small businesses.

-The SSWell Study is funded through a cooperative agreement (1 U19 OH 011227 – 01) with the Centers for Disease Control and Prevention’s National Institute for Occupational Safety & Health as part of one of six national Centers of Excellence for Total Worker Health.
+The SSWell Study is funded through a cooperative agreement (1 U19 OH 011227 – 01) with the Centers for Disease Control and Prevention’s National Institute for Occupational Safety and Health as part of one of six national Centers of Excellence for Total Worker Health.